 SOM has joined leading structural engineering firms in signing the Structural Engineering Institute's (SEI) Structural Engineers 2050 (SE2050) Commitment.
 The initiative sets measurable goals to eliminate embodied carbon in structural systems by 2050.
 SOM is among the first architecture and engineering firms to commit to achieving substantive embodied carbon reductions within structural systems.
 Making the SE2050 commitment further advances SOM's response to the most urgent challenge of our time: protecting the Earth's resources and leading the transition to a zero-carbon economy.
 Strategies to reach net-zero embodied carbon include reducing and eliminating emissions from extracting, manufacturing, and transporting construction materials, all of which contribute immensely to global warming.
 The SE2050 program provides engineers with a platform to play an integral role in carbon reduction.
 The SE2050 committee will be sharing professional resources and educational opportunities to benchmark embodied carbon metrics, set targets, and track progress for firms that pledge to the program.
 SE2050 adds to the list of climate action commitments that SOM has already made, including the AIA 2030 Commitment, the Architecture 2030 China Accord, and World Green Building Council Bringing Embodied Carbon Upfront.
+Sharing our Commitment

+Facebook +35K

+Instagram +221K

+88

+LinkedIn +134K

+Π

+Twitter + 12.5K Fac

+2A

 SOM SE2050

+08

 Introduction to SOM

+24

 SOM SE2050 Action Plan

+26

 Education Platform

+31

+'''

 Reporting Platform

+'''

+34

 Reduction Platform

+39

 Advocacy Platform

+44

 Annual Update

+Introduction

+Quick Project Facts 85% Less Embodied Carbon 4% Cost Savings

+Measured in the Life Cycle Analysis

+- Optimized timber material volume

+- Reduced piece count

+- Reduced steel connections

+- Reduced construction time

+- Reduced floor-to-floor height

+San Mateo County Office Building 3

+The COB3 building will redefine the San Mateo County Government Center with an iconic, forward looking design that reflects the values of the community.
+With a mass timber/CLT structural system, ultra-low carbon footprint, and net zero energy goal - the design will set a new standard for a sustainable, generational, civic building beyond the Bay Area.

 Skidmore, Owings & Merrill

-We are driven to answer the most urgent challenge of our time-to protect the Earth's resources and support the transition to a zero-carbon economy.
+We are driven to answer the most urgent challenge of our time to protect the Earth's resources and support the transition to a zero-carbon economy.
 We must take responsibility, individually and collectively, for the future of our planet.
 As architects, engineers, and planners, we are positioned to lead the charge by shaping buildings and cities to advance sustainable development.

-SOM Climate Action Group

-A collective of architects, designers, engineers and planners shaping a better future for our planet, by combating climate change and accelerating our actions for a sustainable low carbon future.
+SOM Climate Action Group A collective of architects, designers, engineers and planners shaping a better future for our planet, by combating climate change and accelerating our actions for a sustainable low carbon future.

 - 1. SOM 2040: Commitment to net zero embodied carbon in the designs of our wider portfolio by the year 2040 - 2.
 SOM 2030: Commitment to net zero operational carbon in our designs by the year 2030 - 3.
 Green Materials: Commitment to investing time and resources to the pursuit of new sustainable building materials - 4.
 D-Spec: Commitment on improving our sustainable performance from a materials and construction standpoint - 5.
-10 Principals: Underpinned by the UN Sustainable Development Goals for 2030, our design principles for sustainability and wellbeing (see page 14 for more details)

-A Holistic Approach

-As an integrated design practice, SOM is committed to evaluating and improving on embodied carbon performance not only across the firm's structural design group, but within the architectural, interior, urban planning and MEP design studios.
+10 Principals: Underpinned by the UN Sustainable Development Goals for 2030, our design principles for sustainability and wellbeing (see page 14 for more details) A Holistic Approach As an integrated design practice, SOM is committed to evaluating and improving on embodied carbon performance not only across the firm's structural design group, but within the architectural, interior, urban planning and MEP design studios.
 Through this integrated approach we leverage our embodied carbon calculation methodology and reduction strategies across all disciplines and work collaboratively to further a common goal of net embodied carbon reduction in the built environment.